ak-17/InterviewPreparation/definitions.md

 - High Availability
     - Every non-failing node returns a response for all read and write requests in a reasonable amount of time.
     - This condition states that every request gets a response on success/failure.
+### BASE
+- Basically Available Soft State, Eventual Consistency
+- Basically Available : Guarantees the availability of the data.
+There will be a response to a request on success or failure.
+- Soft State- The state of system can change over time
+- Eventual Consistency - The system will become eventual consistent once it stops receiving input.
+### NoSQL
+- Schema Free
+- Eventual Consistency
+- Replication of data stores to avoid single point of failure
+- can handle data variety and huge amounts of data
+- Types
+    - Key Value Stores
+    - Wide Column Stores
+    - Document databases
+    - Graph Databases
 ### OSI MODEL (Open System Interconnection Model
 - Introduced to standardize communication
 - Conceptual framework used that describes the functions of a networking system.